Habutiii/tp/docs/UserGuide.md

 If the following was declared in `biz` command,

 Key - Features: Tags
-* Plan: A, B, C
+* Plan: A, B, C -> `biz f/Plan t/A t/B t/C` (Where f/ is the name of the group in this case it is "Plan" and the tags associated with it is A, B and C).
-* Gender: Male, Female, Other
+* Gender: Male, Female, Other -> `biz f/Gender t/Male t/Female t/Other` (Where f/ is the name of the group in this case it is "Gender" and the tags associated with it is Male, Female and Other).

 ``` Sample table view
 Total Number of Customers in AddressBook: 6